hil-se/hil-se/resources.md

 ## Courses

  - DSCI-633: [Foundation of Data Science](https://github.com/hil-se/fds).
 Introducing basic concepts of machine learning and the general workflow of how to solve a real problem with machine learning.
+The best way to learn an algorithm is to implement and apply it youself.
+You will experience that in this course.

 ## Tools